tushardhole/deep-copy/README.md

 # ESCLONE

-A utility to deep copy ES6 types.
+An utility to deep copy ES6 types.
 Following are the supported types,
 1. Json Object
 2. Number
 3. String